lxvm/AutoBZ.jl/paper/paper.md

 AutoBZ.jl can be called from MATLAB and Python, and includes file-based interfaces to read Wannier90 output, such as Hamiltonian and position operator matrix elements, as well as frequency-dependent self-energy data determined either phenomenologically or using a quantum many-body framework.
 The modular design of AutoBZ.jl simplifies the addition of new algorithms and problem types, and its interoperatibility and well-documented API enables its use as a scripting tool for many research problems.

-🔥I would still suggest to use a different example to avoid copyright issues given it is going to be published by an APS journal🔥

-🔥🔥This example is with SVO, not the model we use in the paper, so would that still cause a copyright issue?🔥🔥

 ![An optical conductivity calculation for a 3-band model of $t_{2g}$ orbitals in the cubic perovskite SrVO3 across a geometric